-Our method animates the face at 107.31 FPS, surpassing all other baselines, including ones using the attention mechanisms \cite{deng2024portrait4dv2,voodooxp}.
+Our method animates faces at 107.31 FPS, surpassing all other baselines, including ones using attention mechanisms \cite{deng2024portrait4dv2,voodooxp}.
 In contrast, 2D diffusion methods could take up to almost a minute for driving a single image sequentially, or several seconds per frame when a sequence of images is used and the time cost is amortized across frames.
-For our method, encoding a facial image into 3D Gaussians is required only once {per video sequence}, and our method performs this step almost instantly in just $20$ms. Besides, our method only requires $0.4$ GB for static model storage during inference due to our decoupled motion representation.
-In contrast, X-NeMo requires over ten times more storage ($\sim 6$ GB).
+For our method, encoding a facial image into 3D Gaussians is required only once {per video sequence}, and our method performs this step almost instantly in just $20$ms.